What is Global Scholars?

 Returned Peace Corps Volunteers

-Tulane University School of Public Health and Tropical Medicine (SPHTM) has been the number one Peace Corps Volunteer-producing graduate school for five years in a row.
+The Celia Scott Weatherhead School of Public Health and Tropical Medicine (WSPH) if a five-time, number one Peace Corps Volunteer-producing graduate school.
 We are deeply passionate about the mission of Peace Corps and are dedicated to supporting volunteers throughout their academic careers.

 RPCVs are considered a valuable asset to the student experience here at Tulane.
 They offer a unique perspective on global development work and bring a more practical experience to the classroom.
 Tulane SPHTM supports students who are RPCVs by creating a community of like-minded peers where students can interact and connect academically and socially.
 By including all RPCV students, faculty, and staff in the activities of the Global Scholars Program, along with the official Coverdell Fellows Program, Tulane SPHTM creates a unique community dedicated to improving global health.